raspberrypilearning/build-your-own-weather-station/en/step_10.md

 ---/hint---
 ---/hints---

-- Test your code.
-Spin the anemometer and wind vane.
-Does the program produce sensible values.
+- Test your code by spinning the anemometer and wind vane.
+Does the program produce sensible values?

-- Currently your program is constantly updating the mean values and peak wind speed as new measurements are made.
-Your Weather Station should start afresh with each 5 seconds of measurement.
-Add two lines to your code to empty the lists that hold the wind speeds and directions after every pass through the loop.
+Right now your program is constantly updating the mean values and peak wind speed as new measurements are made.
+Your weather station should start afresh with each five seconds of measurement.

++ Add two lines to your code to empty the lists that hold the wind speeds and directions after every pass through the loop.

 ---hints---
 ---hint---